-Yup, for many people, applying sunscreen can seem equivalent to pouring a bottle of oil on your face and we all know what this means: more breakouts.
+For many people, applying sunscreen can seem equivalent to pouring a bottle of oil on your face and we all know what this means: more breakouts.
+But it’s not all grey.

 You can tell I am a little bit biased towards Paula’s Choice, but I am yet to find sunscreens better than hers.
 So, here we go: